ntrrgc/flake_chaser/README.md

 At this point there is no command line interface.
 Instead, you have to edit `flake_chaser.py`.

-There is at least one bug with SIGINT handling where if you ^C the main process, one test subprocess remains alive.

 I haven't been as diligent with expection handling as I could.

 It's also the first time I use asyncio for subprocess handling, and I'm still relatively unfamiliar with Python's asyncio.